KeyboardKit/KeyboardKitPro/README.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

-KeyboardKit Pro only needs to be added to the main app target.
+Since KeyboardKit Pro installs as a binary, it only has to be added to the main app target.